madhuhegde/CS221_Project/README.md

 ## Dataset:
-The dataset is available at Kaggle at https://www.kaggle.com/c/quora-insincere-questions-classification/data <br />.
+The dataset is available at Kaggle at https://www.kaggle.com/c/quora-insincere-questions-classification/data.<br />
 A subset of this data is available as train.csv file in the input directory <br />
 Following Word embeddings are needed. <br />
 GoogleNews-vectors-negative300 - https://code.google.com/archive/p/word2vec/ <br />